 Biological contaminants cover a broad range of airborne pollutants.
 There are many health effects you need to be aware of.
 Most side effects will begin with a mild runny nose, headache, nausea, throat, eyes, breathing troubles, and skin irritation.
 Pro-long exposure will lead to an asthma attack, heart/ respiratory problems, and liver/ kidney failure.
 Common diseases include Autoimmune disease, Heart inflammation, Influenza, Pulmonary edema, Hypersensitivity Pneumonitis, Respiratory tract damage, and lung cancer.
 In some scenario, biological pollutants can cause disorientation, hallucinations and even depression.

 There are plenty of ways to deal with biological contaminants without costing you a dime.
 Vacuuming is very effective as it will remove all the settled pollutants on the ground, shelf, and upholstery.
 As for incoming pollutants that travel through airborne, an air purifier is here to help.
-HEPA air purifier will capture all irritants as small as 0.3 microns currently suspended in the air.
+HEPA air purifier will capture germs and other irritants as small as 0.3 microns currently suspended in the air.
 The room air quality will greatly improve and there are fewer contaminants to clean up.
 Microbes will often thrive in central air system, furnace, bathroom or basement where the temperature and humidity are perfect.
-Get a dehumidifier to reduce room humidity level to prevent the microorganisms from growth.
+Get a basement dehumidifier to reduce humidity level and prevent the microorganisms from growth.

 - Sources – Cigarettes, cigars, pipes, e-cigarette, vaper